ArchipelagoMW/Archipelago/worlds/ahit/docs/setup_en.md

 ## Instructions

 1. Have Steam running.
-Open the Steam console with [this link](steam://open/console)
+Open the Steam console with [this link.](steam://open/console)

-2. In the Steam console, enter the following command: `download_depot 253230 253232 7770543545116491859`.
+2. In the Steam console, enter the following command:
+`download_depot 253230 253232 7770543545116491859`.
 Wait for the console to say the download is finished.

 3. Once the download finishes, go to `steamapps/content/app_253230` in Steam's program folder.

 4. There should be a folder named `depot_253232`.
 Rename it to HatinTime_AP and move it to your `steamapps/common` folder.

 5. In the HatinTime_AP folder, navigate to `Binaries/Win64` and create a new file: `steam_appid.txt`.
-In this new text file, input the number `253230` on the first line.
+In this new text file, input the number **253230** on the first line.

 6. Create a shortcut of `HatinTimeGame.exe` from that folder and move it to wherever you'd like.
 You will use this shortcut to open the Archipelago-compatible version of A Hat in Time.

 7. Start up the game using your new shortcut.
 To confirm if you are on the correct version, go to Settings -> Game Settings.
-If you don't see an option labelled `Live Game Events` you should be running the correct version of the game.
-In Game Settings, make sure `Enable Developer Console` is checked.
+If you don't see an option labelled ***Live Game Events*** you should be running the correct version of the game.
+In Game Settings, make sure ***Enable Developer Console*** is checked.